Chinmay3775/Chinmay3775/README.md

 - I'm persuing My B-Tech in AI & ML
 - I'm currently posting programs on OOPs using C++
 ## 🛠 Skills
--C, OOPS using C++, Java beginner.
+- C, OOPS using C++, Java beginner.
--I also do Hackerrank & have Silver star in C++ & C.
+- I also do Hackerrank & have Silver star in C++ & C.

 ## 🚀 About Me